poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 arguments for functions can be seen as an extension of that capability.

 The previous paragraph opens an argument against: `Wrapper(x)` does not have named arguments and it is quite clear.
-I would argue this is completely and utterly false: the argument name **is** the name of the type itself.
-Wrapper types are here to increase clarity and provide additional guarantees through the type system, and they do so by being explicit (`NonZeroUsize` and friends are wrapper types that make their usage clear through their name for example).
+I would argue this is false: the argument name **is** the name of the type itself.
+Wrapper types are here to increase clarity and provide additional guarantees through the type system, and they do so by being explicit (`NonZeroUsize`, `NonNull` and friends are wrapper types that make their usage clear through their name for example).

 - Allow for a form of function overloading that is clearly visible.

-This would allow reusing short function names while adapting them to context or similar capabilities.
+This would allow reusing short function names while adapting them to context or similar capabilities, as is already possible for types through the use of generics.
 See the example in the guide-level explanation for details.

 [cargo-named-args]:
   https://github.com/rust-lang/cargo/blob/b842849732f89df8675eb2d933c384d6338e4466/src/bin/cargo/commands/test.rs#L107-L113